mixmaxhq/mongo-cursor-pagination/README.md

 # mongo-cursor-pagination

-This module aids in implementing "cursor-based" pagination using Mongo range queries.
+This module aids in implementing "cursor-based" pagination using Mongo range queries or relevancy-based search results.

 ## Background